So you’re thinking about full-time RV living and wondering how on earth you are going to homeschool your kids along the way?.

 I love that I know everything they need to accomplish within their grade level.
 We signed up for “tutor mode.”
 This allows the kids to skip easy stuff and because we signed up mid-year, my daughter was able to skip lessons by simply taking each unit exam.
 If she passed, she moved on.
 It also has a mid-year exam and an end of the year exam which tells me if they are keeping up with any subject!!.

 The subject list is quite wide so we are able to take advantage of the extra time to study things like Music and Spanish.

-On the downside for Acellus is Customer Service.
-I have found that the customer service is not as good as others I have dealt with, but they do have a Facebook group and everyone is extremely helpful.
+A huge downside for Acellus is Customer Service.
+I have not found them terribly helpful on the phone, but they do have a Facebook group and everyone in there is extremely helpful.
 Great resource!

 Update on Acellus – We are moving to Power Homeschool Acellus because the kids are unable to skip through and I found my kids doing that a little too often last year!
 The price has gone up, unfortunately, instead of $9.99, it is now $25 per student – still reasonable but that is quite a price hike!.
 I was grandfathered in because I already had an account.

 I hope that these homeschooling tips will make your lives easier.
 What resources do you use for homeschool?